Visa Survey: Cash rebates most preferred card reward for Hong Kongers

 In addition, respondents also said that they prefer retail promotions over travel promotions when they decide to apply for a new credit card, with 35% stating they choose retail promotions, followed by discounts for dining at 26%, and travel at 20%.

-“Hong Kong consumers have always been attracted to payment products that have a straightforward and clearly understood value proposition, and it’s clear that cash back programs deliver this,” said Caroline Ada, Country Manager for Visa Hong Kong and Macau.
+“Hong Kong consumers have always been attracted to payment products that have a straightforward and clearly understood value proposition, and it’s clear that cash back programs deliver this,” said Caroline Ada, General Manager for Visa Hong Kong and Macau.
 “At Visa, our focus will continue to be on building and delivering market-leading payment products with our partners, while also ensuring security, convenience and speed of transactions at the point of purchase.”

 About the survey